cosmos/ibc/spec/core/ics-026-routing-module/UPGRADES.md

 supported versions, the callback must return an error to abort the handshake.
 If the versions are compatible, the try callback must select the final version string and return it to core IBC.
+If upgrading from the previous version to the final new version is not supported, it must return an error.
 `onChanUpgradeTry` may also perform custom initialization logic.

 If an error is returned, then core IBC will revert any changes made by `onChanUpgradeTry` and abort the handshake.